InterObservers.

 People do not leave jobs only over pay.
 They leave when effort goes unseen.
 A consistent employee award recognition habit is one of the few retention tools that costs almost nothing and compounds over time.

 When a company awards employee recognition in public, it does two jobs at once.
 It rewards the individual, and it signals priorities to everyone watching.
-A weekly ritual of marking small wins out loud quietly rewires what the team treats as normal.
+Recognizing small wins quietly rewires what the team treats as normal, lifting both employee engagement and employee satisfaction.

 Consider a support agent who defuses an angry enterprise client over a weekend.
 Pay does not move for that.
-A named award, given Monday morning in front of the team, tells everyone that calm judgment under pressure is what this company prizes.
-The lesson spreads further than the gift card ever could.
+A named award, given Monday morning, tells everyone that calm judgment under pressure is the outstanding performance this company prizes.

 Types of Employee Recognition Awards

 Most employee awards and recognition efforts fall into a handful of categories.
 You do not need all of them.
-You need two or three that you actually run on schedule.
+You need two or three that you actually run on schedule as a real recognition program.

 Award typeWho nominatesBest for